SvarDOS/edrdos/README.md

 `wmake UNCOMPRESSED=1` from the main directory or the directories of the components.

+## Building single-file kernel
+You may build a single file version of the kernel by calling the master makefile via `wmake SINGLEFILE=1`.
+The kernel file is named DRKERNEL.SYS.

 ## Installation

-After building, make sure that the _dist_ directory contains DRBIO.SYS, DRDOS.SYS, COMMAND.COM and SYS.COM.
+After building, make sure that the _dist_ directory contains

+ - DRBIO.SYS and DRDOS.SYS, or DRKERNEL.SYS
+ - COMMAND.COM
+ - SYS.COM

 ### Using SYS under DOS
 Under DOS, you may use the provided SYS command to make a bootable disk.